How to Trust Learned Loop Amplitudes: Efficient amplitude surrogates

 To define low-accuracy clusters or regions, we need a distance metric on our phase space.
 We define two different distance metrics, one based directly on the 4-vectors of the external particles and one based on the kinematic degrees of freedom. \begin{itemize} \item The first metric between two phase space points with $N_f$ final-state particles is defined as

 The initial-state particles are excluded from the sum because they are always aligned with the beam axis.
 We divide by the sum of the energies because otherwise high-energy events would always be more separated from each other than low-energy ones.
 The advantage of this metric is that it can be defined straightforwardly.
 An obvious disadvantage is that it is not Lorentz-invariant, even though the underlying amplitude is.
+Moreover, since this metric does not account for the symmetries of the system, it can distinguish physically equivalent configurations, leading to redundant clusters.
+Therefore $d_\text{kin}$ was only considered as a first exploratory approach and is not used in the final study.

 \item The second metric is defined in terms of given kinematic directions $x_i$,